kg583/RunOnPython/README.md

 As with tuples, any length of string is possible in principle, but we need to need to be crafty: recall that in order to build longer tuples, we needed the `__add__` method.
 But in order to access it, we used `getattr(tuple, "__add__")`, which already has a string in it!

 The key is the wonderful `dir` function, which returns a list of the *names* every attribute of an object[^7].
 By turning this list into an iterator, we can `next` our way to *any* element, and then use that name as the argument to `getattr`!
 We might need *many* `next` calls, but they are all well within the rules.
-To keep from relying on the method order[^8] of the built-ins[^9], we can define a custom class:
+To keep from relying on the method order of the built-ins[^8], we can define a custom class:

 ```python
 class F: